pratik9315/Creators_compound/README.md

 Creators can also reach out of Video editors by gmail and network with them.

 Technlogies used:
-Android Studio
+- Android Studio
-Sawo labs API
+- Sawo labs API
-Volley Library
+- Volley Library
-Google News for News data
+- Google News for News data
-Circular Image Library
+- Circular Image Library

 Other technologies:
-Figma used for prototyping, Circular Imageview dependancy
+- Figma used for prototyping
+- Circular Imageview dependancy